Mason bees, or masonry bees, are a common variety of solitary bee native to North America and common across much of the United States.

 It’s true: these bees can and often do make their nests in deteriorated human masonry and concrete.
 However, there is no harm done and this habit is NOT how they got their name.

 As stated above, the name masonry bee comes from the way they seal off their egg chambers.

 These gentle, solitary bees are nothing but beneficial.

-Attracting mason bees to our homes and explicitly using them in agriculture even has the potential to be a large part of the solution to colony collapse disorder of the European Honey Bee, which worsens each year.
+Attracting mason bees to our homes and using them in agriculture has the potential to be a large part of the solution to colony collapse disorder of the European Honey Bee.